SweetDate-Calendar/sd_docs/client_libraries/index.md

 ## Adding a New Language

-Adding support for Sweet-Date in a given language:
+Adding support for SweetDate in a given language:
 Use the CLI to scaffold a new client:

 ```